sgavrilovicarup/REDi-docs/source/outputs.rst

 - **max_delay** - the maximum delay in days of all impeding factors.
 - **repair_class** - a dictionary containing the repair class of each component.
 The key is the **NISTR** component tag and the value is the repair class.
 - **repair_schedule** - a list of size 3 containing dictionaries of the repair schedules for the 3 repair goals, i.e., full recovery, functional recovery, and re-occupancy (explained in further detail below).
-- **repair_sequence** - a list of lists that provides the repair sequence.
-The highest-level list #TODO
-- **repair_sequence_by_floor** - a list of lists of lists that highlights the repair sequence by floor.
-The highest-level list has a length equal to the number of stories plus the roof (**nFloor** + 1).
-The second and third-level lists contain the repair sequences for that floor.

 Repair schedule
 ---------------